Is Wentworth Computer Science College an officially recognised school?

 Your art talent will be encouraged and fostered.
-Art and Design is a subject that we offer.
-Students will learn and develop creative digital arts, eg. Animation, graphic design, product design, CAD (Computer Assisted Design) or film industry related art design.
+Digital Media and Design is a subject that we offer.
+Students learn and develop creative digital arts, eg. Animation, graphic design, product design, CAD (Computer Assisted Design) or film industry related art design.

 Will there be any social sciences offered at this school?

-Yes, Years 9 and 10 students will study Global Perspectives, a broad social science encompassing elements of geography, history and economics.
-This will lead on to Business Studies in their senior years.
+Yes, Years 9 and 10 students study Global Perspectives, a broad social science encompassing elements of geography, history and economics.
+This leads on to Business Studies in their senior years.
 Other social sciences may be offered or they could be taught online for interested senior students.